-83. SHELTER.
-Since the transportation of heavy

-tentage is impracticable, shelter for casualties must be improvised in cold weather in order to prevent undue exposure to the weather with a resulting increase in the number of shock cases.
+79. SHELTER.
+Since the transportation of heavy tentage is impracticable, shelter for casualties must be improvised in cold weather in order to prevent undue exposure to the weather with a resulting increase in the number of shock cases.
 In the summer, or in warm climates, such shelters may not be necessary.
-Satisfactory shelters can be built of a few saplings, some evergreen boughs, and available shelters halves or blankets.
+Satisfactory shelters can be built of a few saplings, some evergreen boughs, and available shelter halves or blankets.
 Caves, rock overhangs, clumps of thick bushes, ruins, fallen trees, and trenches covered by boughs will protect the casualty from the mountain wind and the cold.
 When casualties must be kept overnight, a better weather-proofed shelter should be constructed.
 Detailed information on shelters in cold weather operations may be found in FM 70-15.

-Section IX.
+Section VIII.
 QUARTERMASTER CORPS

-- 84. REFERENCES.
-For information on quartermaster service in the theater of operations, see FM 10-10; for information on supply of the infantry regiment, see FM 7-30. - 85.
-GENERAL PRINCIPLES. a.
+80. REFERENCES.
+For information on quartermaster service in the theater of operations, see FM 10-10; on supply of the infantry regiment, see FM 7-30.

+81. GENERAL PRINCIPLES. a.
 Since the combat unit in mountain operations is usually a reinforced infantry battalion, with the resulting decentralization of command, there must be a corresponding decentralization of supply.
-The division quartermaster recommends the method of distributing supplies to the assistant chief of staff, G-4.
+The division quartermaster, recommends the method of distributing supplies to the assistant chief of staff, G-4.
 Final determination of the method to be employed is made by the division commander, based on the G-4 estimate of the situation.
 Because of the special difficulties involved in supply during mountain operations, the division quartermaster may recommend the establishment of a division supply point.
 In certain cases, regimental supply points may be necessary for servicing isolated front-line battalions.
-The location of these supply points and the time that the various units will draw their supplies should either be incorporated in the field order or, in a rapidly changing situation, the information should be furnished in fragmentary form.
+The location of these supply points and the time that the various units will draw their supplies should either be incorporated in the field order, or in a rapidly changing situation, the information should be furnished in fragmentary form.

-- b.
+b.
 Labor for the handling of supplies at the division supply points is furnished by the quartermaster service elements of the division.
-Labor at unit distributing points is furnished by the units receiving the supplies. - c.
+Labor at unit distributing points is furnished by the units receiving the supplies.

+e.
 It may often be necessary for the quartermaster to devise special combinations and methods of distribution.
-These will depend, to a large measure, on transportation facilities, location of combat units, and type of terrain in which operations are under way. - d.
-Supply operations in mountainous terrain are affected by the following additional factors: - (1) Local resources are usually poor. - (2) Ration needs of the troops and animals are increased by the rigors of the terrain and, in cold weather, by the climate. - (3) The needs for equipment and fuel are increased in cold weather. - e.
+These will depend, to a large measure, on transportation facilities, location of combat units, and type of terrain in which operations are under way.

+d.
+Supply operations in mountainous terrain are affected by the following additional factors:

+(1) Local resources are usually poor.

+(2) Ration needs of the troops and animals are increased by the rigors of the terrain and, in cold weather, by the climate.

+(3) The needs for equipment and fuel are increased in cold weather.

+e.
 Careful planning by all echelons of command is of the utmost necessity if supply is to function smoothly.
 Unless plans are carefully made, the rapidly changing tactical situation will cause a lengthening of supply lines which may result in a retardation of supply, or even its interruption.
 To prevent such occurrences, plans should be made to organize advance supply points for each tactical unit being serviced.

+f.
+Aerial supply and resupply can be used under various conditions, either by parachute drop or cargo glider landing when ground supply agencies encounter terrain difficulties.